TobiasCoding/focused-subscriber-emails-by-topic/README.md

 ```
 6. Run the code: Click on the code portion and then Ctrl + Enter.
 7. Modify the `keys.json` code to define your email and API KEYs obtained.
 8. Configure the `build_databases.py` file located in the `databases` directory according to your preferences.
+And set your mail address linked with Brevo in `send_mails.py` and `send_statistics.py`.
 9. Run the code: Click on the code portion and then Ctrl + Enter.

 **Option Selection**: During execution, you will be able to choose options such as: